Approach

 What if our portco CEOs are resistant to AI?

-This is actually our specialty.
-Dr. Coney's PhD research is in how humans interact with emerging technology.
-We build behavioral strategy into every implementation.
-If the CEO is resistant, we figure out why and address it before writing a single line of code.
-Sometimes it's fear of job displacement.
-Sometimes it's a bad experience with the last technology project.
+If the CEO is resistant, we figure out why and fix it before writing a single line of code.
+Sometimes it's fear of job loss.
+Sometimes it's a bad experience with the last tech project.
 Sometimes it's valid skepticism that deserves a real answer.
 The approach is different in each case.

 How do you measure AI ROI at the portfolio level?